mergesort/Boutique/README.md

 // You can read items directly print(store.items) // Prints [dog, cat]

+// You also don't have to worry about maintaining uniqueness — Store handles that for you let secondDog = Item(name: "dog") try await store.insert(secondDog) print(store.items) // Prints [dog, cat]

 // Clear your store by removing all the items at once. store.removeAll()